hatari/hatari/tests/natfeats/readme.txt

-Here's example of using Native Features from VBCC: natfeats.c -- native features calling C-code natfeats.h -- header for assembly & C-code nf_asmv.s -- assembly helper code for VBCC / Vasm nf_asm.s -- assembly helper code for GCC / Gas (NOT TESTED!)
+Here are examples of using Native Features: natfeats.c -- C-code for calling native features natfeats.h -- header for assembly- & C-code nf_asmv.s -- assembly helper code for VBCC / Vasm nf_asmg.s -- assembly helper code for GCC / Gas Makefile* -- Makefiles for different compilers

 If TEST is defined, natfeats.c includes main() and few additional tests, with TEST undefine, you should be able to use these files